Authorize using member roles

 Xperience by Kentico integrates with ASP.NET Identity role management to provide member role functionality.
-Member roles allow you to categorize registered members and restrict access, assign benefits, or run any custom logic based on role membership.
+Member roles allow you to categorize registered members and restrict access to pages and content items, assign benefits, or run any custom logic based on role membership.

 To use member roles, register the role store and role manager when configuring ASP.NET Identity in Program.cs: